osotorrio/designpatterns/GangOfFour.Patterns/Creational/Prototype/README.md

 ### Clues to recognize Abstract Factory pattern

+1. **You need to have several copies** of almost the same object in memory.

-1. **You have an object which complex initialization requirements** which you need to instance in several parts of your system.
-For instance:
+2. **You have an object with many properties** which you need to instance several times.
-   - An class with

 ### When to use this pattern?

+Use Prototype Pattern when you have objects with complex initialization requirements.
+Cloning the object and updating just the properties you need.

+Use Prototype Pattern when you have a complex object with several configurations, all of them slightly different.

+Use Prototype Pattern when you need to load in memory several independent instances of the same object.

 ### Application requirements

+-   You are writing a file managment system which it is composed of folders and files.
+-   Folders can contain several files and other nested folders as well.
+-   You are asked to write a function that will copy all files from one folder to another.
+-   After the files are copied, the new files will have a different path value than the original files.